top of page

 The Ferber rules say that when you go in to comfort your child, do so in a calm and soothing manner: You can pat or rub their back, or speak to them in a soft voice.
 However, do not pick them up or engage in any other activities that might stimulate them.
 Try not to stay for more than a minute or two.

-Repeat this process each night until your child is able to fall asleep on their own: This may take several days or even weeks, depending on your child's age and individual needs.
+Repeat this process each night until your child can fall asleep on their own: This may take several days or even weeks, depending on your child's age and individual needs.

 It's important to be consistent and patient when implementing the Ferber method, as it can be difficult for both parents and children.
 Being inconsistent will prolong the method which can cause further distress.

-The Ferber method is the most popular method of sleep training, but it certainly isn't the only method out there.
+Ferber is the most popular method of sleep training, but it certainly isn't the only method out there.
 You can find other methods in my blog - links are below:

 The Pick Up/Put Down Method